 Selecting Rows or Cells in formatted Tables can be done two ways.
 The first method is done by holding down the left mouse button while you drag the pointer over the text or cell.
-The Second method you can use is to select a Row or Cell left-click on the first cell, hold down the key and click on the additional cells.
+The Second method you can use is to select a Row or Cell left-click on the first cell, hold down the cells.